roowahoo/Assignment-1/readme.md

 Form allows users to create and post their own cases which will then be displayed on a mock bulletin at the bottom.

 # Technologies and Credits
-HTML, CSS and Javascript languages were used in this project.
+HTML5, CSS3 and Javascript were used in this project.

 [Gitpod](www.gitpod.io) was the main coding platform and [Repl.it](repl.it) as a temporary testing platform when Gitpod was down.